eliep/i3-layouts/README.md

 - `spiral`: each new windows split the previous one, split direction alternates between horizontal and vertical.
 ![spiral](./img/spiral.png)
-- `3columns`: one main widows with two vertical stack of windows.
+- `3columns`: one main widows with two vertical stacks of windows.
 ![3columns](./img/3columns.png)

 The [Layout section](#layouts) details the parameters for each one of these layouts.